Soft and Chewy Pumpkin Oatmeal Chocolate Chip Cookies

 Pumpkin Oatmeal Cookies — These pumpkin oatmeal cookies are bursting with chocolate chips in every bite!
 They’re thick, hearty, perfectly chewy, and not at all cakey.

 Chocolate Chip Pumpkin Oatmeal Cookies

-Recently I made Soft and Chewy Pumpkin Chocolate Chip Cookies.
-They were so good that I remade them and incorporated oats.
+I’ve made Soft and Chewy Pumpkin Chocolate Chip Cookies and they were so good that I remade them but this time I incorporated oats.
 I love oatmeal cookies so much.
 Sometimes even more than chocolate chip cookies because I love the chewy texture in oatmeal cookies and just had to have a pumpkin version.

 These pumpkin oatmeal cookies are soft, thick, hearty, perfectly chewy and not cakey, which is a problem that often plagues pumpkin cookies.
 I love pumpkin cake, muffins, and bread but I don’t like cakey cookies.

 To combat the cakiness there’s no egg in the recipe.
 Eggs make things fluffier, but pumpkin puree does that naturally much like bananas do.
 I’ve baked plenty of vegan pumpkin cakes and muffins and know from experience that many times when you’re baking with pumpkin you don’t need eggs and these cookies are a prime example.